 Multi-model databases have many advantages.
 They eliminate the need to install, configure, and maintain different databases, reducing licensing and maintenance costs.
 They also provide the flexibility to use the best model for the job.

 Tunable consistency levels

 When it comes to distributed data, consistency and performance fall at opposite ends of the spectrum.
-Until now, developers have had to sacrifice one for the other.
-Tunable consistency levels enable developers to choose the best balance of consistency and performance.
+Until now, enterprises have had to sacrifice one for the other.
+Tunable consistency levels enable organizations to choose the best balance of consistency and performance.
 No longer confined to an "all or nothing" choice between consistency and performance, developers can now choose from several options that fall along the spectrum, like causal, read-your-write, session, and monotonic read.